lehtisa/tuni_meep_doc/docs/source/nonlinear_phenomena.rst

    :width: 90%
    :align: center

 We can see that the simulation is behaving exactly as desired!
 We are increasing and decreasing the input intensity in small smooth steps, and waiting for the output intensity to stabilize before starting the next step.
-Also, the sudden jumps in output intensity occurs during the tiny steps in input intensity, which is the results we expected.
+Also, the sudden jumps in output intensity occurs during the tiny steps in input intensity, which is the result we expected.

-We can already see that for some input intensities the output intensity is different when increasing or decreasing the intensity.
+We can already see that for some input intensities the output intensity can have two different values depending on if the input intensity is being increased or decreased.
 However, this can be visualized more clearly by plotting the output intensity as a function of input intensity.
-We will do this and compare the simulation result to theory below.
-We can conveniently sidestep the unit conversion of intensities by expressing the intensity in terms of the dimensionless product :math:`n_2 I`, since it's value is the same in MEEP and SI units.
+We will do this and compare the simulation result to the theory in the code below.
+We can conveniently sidestep the unit conversion of intensities by expressing the intensities in terms of the dimensionless product :math:`n_2 I`, since it's value is the same in MEEP and SI units.

 .. code-block:: python